paulinepalma/MLM_final/Final_Project_markdown.md

 lower_range <- 6.19294 - SDx2
 ```

-The 95% plausible values range for participants means is 5.869-6.517 log
+The 95% plausible values range for items means is 5.869-6.517 log ms.
-ms.
+The smaller plausible value range for items means compared to
+participants means was expected, as items were strictly controlled.

 ### Model comparison